• Skip to primary navigation

 Valentine’s Day activities for toddlers

-• Draw a large heart on a posted sized piece of paper and list all the things you love about your child(ren).
+• Draw a large heart on a poster-sized piece of paper and list all the things you love about your child(ren).
 Read them aloud with each other.
 If you are in a classroom setting, draw multiple hearts and put each child’s name in a heart.
 Allow the class to help list what you love about each other.

 • Feel free to print the following worksheet for your home or classroom.
 Put your child(ren)’s name at the top and list all the things you love about them.
 If you are at home, post it on the bathroom mirror or in their bedroom.
-In the classroom, post them on around with the child’s photo so that everyone knows how much you love them!
+In the classroom, post them around with the child’s photo so that everyone knows how much you love them!

 The-Palmetto-Mom-What-I-Love-WorksheetDownload